Music at Cowley St John Parish

 During the heyday of attendance numbers, ca. 1900-70, the church had a large robed choir, and from that period dates an enviable music library of four-part ‘cathedral’ repertoire.

-At present there is a very dedicated, but very small, core of singers (4-6, often just short of SATB) who meet before the 10.45 service to rehearse hymns, psalms, and an anthem (usually taken from the Oxford Anthem Book).
+At present there is a very dedicated, but small, core of singers (4-6, often just short of SATB) who meet before the 10.45 service to rehearse hymns, psalms, and an anthem (usually taken from the Oxford Anthem Book).

 The choir presently sings from the west gallery around the organ console, with occasional forays to the north aisle at a grand piano (Bluthner).